prismicio/prismic-mcp-server/CONTRIBUTING.md

 }
 ```

+_Note:_

-_Note: Don't forget to deactivate "Prismic MCP" server if you already define one with the published package._
+- _Don't forget to deactivate "Prismic MCP" server if you already define one with the published package._

----

-### Step 4: Test `how-to-code-slice` tool

-In Cursor chat:

-1. Select "Agent" mode
-2. Select "claude-3.7-sonnet" model
-3. Add your empty slice file in the chat context (`CMD+i` from the slice file)
-4. Write in the chat `Code this slice`
-5. Execute the command
-6. When the tool is called by Cursor, accept it by clicking on "Run tool"

-🚀 And Cursor will generate the slice for you.

-_You can also ask Cursor to help you on specific fields inside the slice._

-_Note: Restart Cursor when doing changes to remove Cursor cache of the MCP server._
+- _Restart Cursor when doing changes to remove Cursor cache of the MCP server._

 ## Commits